All Episodes

 New poll out today shows, in fact, that Donald Trump, his popularity has surged 54%.

-Anyway, um, let me play for you this, and then we'll get to our friend Mike Lee of Utah.
+Anyway, let me play for you this, and then we'll get to our friend Mike Lee of Utah.

-The shattered glass has been swept up, but you can see the bullet holes in a poster that lines the bus shelter at 7th and M Streets Northwest, just outside one of the entrances to the Mount Vernon Square Metro Station.
+The shattered glass has been swept up, but you can see the bullet holes in a poster that lines the bus shelter at 7th and M Streets Northwest just outside one of the entrances to the Mount Vernon Square metro station.

-That he was an intern in the Capitol Hill office of Congressman Ron Estes of Kansas.
+He was an intern in the Capitol Hill office of Congressman Ron Estes of Kansas.

 Families with children having to run to safety as cars, homes, even a church were riddled with gunshots.

-Tonight, a deadly double shooting in Northwest DC, right near the FBI Washington field office and the Capitol Jewish Museum.
+Breaking news off the top at 11 tonight, a deadly double shooting in northwest D.C., right near the FBI Washington field office and the Capitol Jewish Museum.

-We are following some developing news out of DC.
+We are following some developing news out of D.C.
+Police have been crisscrossing Northeast Washington today.

 They've responded to three different shootings just hours apart.